RawnakMahjabib/RawnakMahjabib/README.md

 ### I'm Rawnak!
 Welcome to my profile! 👋🏽

-- 📚 I’m currently a student @ Columbia Engineering, The Fu Foundation School of Engineering and Applied Science.
+- 💻 I'm a FinTech Software Engineer and Data Analyst, based in NYC.
 - 🌱 I’m currently learning data science, Python programming, machine learning algorithms, financial libraries and more.
 - 💰 I enjoy investing and trading in the stock, commodities, and FX market.
 <img src='https://thumbs.gfycat.com/BitterSinfulChinesecrocodilelizard-size_restricted.gif' width='40%' height='100px;' align='right'/>

-- 🎓 I have a BA in International Criminal Justice and Economics.
+- 🎓 I graduated from Columbia University Engineering's FinTech program and have a BA in International Criminal Justice and Economics.
 - 👩🏽‍🏫 I have experience teaching in Manhattan and Brooklyn as a NYC Public School Math teacher

 - 💬 Ask me about K-dramas, places to eat, skincare, and beauty products.